 Academic links

 The research activities of the NCSCT were originally carried out by a team of experts at University College London.
-This programme of work was led by Professor Susan Michie and Professor Robert West along with a team including Dr Andy McEwen, Dr Emma Beard, Dr Leonie Brose (Institute of Psychiatry) and Fabiana Lorencetto (City University).
+This programme of work was led by Professor Susan Michie and Professor Robert West along with a team including Dr Andy McEwen, Dr Emma Beard, Dr Leonie Brose (Institute of Psychiatry) and Dr Fabiana Lorencatto (City University).

 Advice on service provision